Power Control in Cell-Free Massive MIMO Networks for UAVs URLLC under the Finite Blocklength Regime: System Model

 \subsection{Downlink Data Transmission}

-In this part, we concentrate on the downlink of the investigated scenario where the APs in the CFmMIMO system are transmitting to multiple users including UAVs and traditional GUs.
-The $n^{th}$ signal transmitted from a certain AP $a$ in the considered coherence interval, $\boldsymbol{x}_a[n]$ is given by
+In this part, we concentrate on the downlink where the APs in the CFmMIMO system are transmitting to multiple users including UAVs and traditional GUs.
+The $n^{th}$ signal transmitted from a certain AP $a$, $\boldsymbol{x}_a$ is given by